 A member who is granted disability retirement by a state retirement system or who receives Social Security disability benefits is eligible to continue coverage in the PEIA Plan as a retired employee, provided that the member meets the minimum years of service requirement of the applicable state retirement system.
-Members in this category pay the same premiums as those with 25 or more years of service.
+Members in this category pay the same premiums as those with 25 or more years of service, unless that member was hired on or after July 1, 2010.
+Employees hired on or after July 1, 2010, are not eligible for subsidized premiums upon retirement.